Quansight/pnumpy/CONTRIBUTING.md

 # Documentation improvements

-FastNumPy could always use more documentation, whether as part of the official FastNumPy docs, in docstrings, or even on the web in blog posts, articles, and such.
+Accelerated Numpy could always use more documentation, whether as part of the official Accelerated Numpy docs, in docstrings, or even on the web in blog posts, articles, and such.

 # Feature requests and feedback